In alliance with Connaissance des Arts

 In the heart of the Clyde Valley, the bustling city of Glasgow contrasts starkly with the wild beauty of the surrounding countryside.
 Scotland's biggest city overflows with landmarks from its extensive artistic heritage and outstanding architectural tradition.
 The city's chequerboard layout makes walking through the major pedestrian thoroughfares easy: go with the flow and let the lively street atmosphere take you past the many Victorian monuments.
 Don't miss the collections on display in the numerous museums and art galleries.
 The Kelvingrove Art Gallery and Museum is an outstanding example.

-Arrival 16/05/2026 late morning
+Arrival 16/05/26 late morning Departure 16/05/26 early evening

 The capital city of Northern Ireland is located on the very tip of Belfast Lough, in the north-east of the Emerald Isle.
 Along the waterfront, the building shaped like a fragmented liner is non other than the Titanic Belfast, a homage to the famous transatlantic liner, with full-scale reconstructions making for an insightful experience of the Belle Epoque.
 In the historical centre, you’ll also travel back in time when you see the majestic Edwardian columns of the City Hall, and the imposing neo-gothic towers of Queen’s University for example.
 The carved wooden façades of the Victorian pubs will certainly entice you in for a pint of beer or chilled cider.